masc-ucsc/docs/docs/pyrope/05b-statements.md

 ## Scope

-Scopes are delimited by `{` and `}`.
-Pyrope has scopes and lambdas.
+A scope is a sequence of statements delimited by `{` and `}`.
+The functionality is the same as in other languages.
+Variables can be declared within the scope boundary.

+Scopes are different than lambdas or functions or modules.
+A lambda consist of a scope but it has several differences: Variables defined in upper scopes immutable copies, inputs and outputs could be constrained, and the `return` statements finish a lambda not a scope.

 The scopes are used by statements like `for` and `if`, the lambdas are a function declarations.

+The main features of scopes:

-Scopes allow declaring new variables.
-New variable declarations inside the scope are not visible outside it.
-Variable declaration shadowing is not allowed and a compiler error is generated.
+* New variable declarations inside the scope are not visible outside it.

+* Variable declaration shadowing is not allowed and a compiler error is generated.

-Expressions can have multiple scopes, but they can not have side effects.
+* Expressions can have multiple scopes, but they can not have side effects besides debug statements.

+* When used in an expression or lambda, the last statement in the scope can be an expression.

+* A expression scope, not lambda, can be terminated with the `break` statement that can also return a value.
+A `return` statement terminates the lambda scope, not the expression scope.

 ```
 {